The ggalign

 #> → heatmap built with `geom_tile()`

-, you can use the data
+, the data in the underlying

 ggheatmap(small_mat) +